-In March 1924, Glover was able to purchase the land that fronted the High Road from Lucy Emily Roberts (née Roberts), the widow of William Roberts, who had lived at Acacia House on Acacia Walk with her husband since about 1880 37.
+In March 1924, Glover was able to purchase the land that fronted the High Road from Lucy Emily Roberts (née Cullen), the widow of William Roberts, who had lived at Acacia House on Acacia Walk with her husband since about 1880 69.
 It was Roberts who had operated the prominent grocery store in Post Office Square

 it remained their home for the remainder of the lives of Glover and his wife.

-The five sales shops were completed in early 1926, partially financed by a mortgage with Henry Cartright Eden, a Nottingham lace finisher 40.
-It seems they were an immediate success and have continued to be such over the years since - as the following study of the tenants of the years show :
+The block of five sales shops, designed by the Nottingham architect, William Vallance Betts, was completed in early 1926, partially financed by a mortgage with Henry Cartright Eden, a Nottingham lace finisher 72.
+It seems they were an immediate success and have continued to be such over the years since - as the following study of the tenants of the years shows :

 then - from the local area who, lacking home refrigeration, typically walked to do their grocery shopping several times each week and expected and received a one-to-one personal service - and, as always, at competitive prices.
 Farrands' continuing success during this period shows clearly that he got it right.
 Frank died in 1944 before the huge changes in grocery retailing that were to have